Myth: Market value should be the same as the assessed value of the property.

 Myth: A home inspection serves the same purpose as an appraisal.

-Reality: A home inspection report serves a completely different purpose than an appraisal.
 The task of the appraiser is to find an opinion of value in the appraisal process and through writing the report.
-House inspectors will compose a report that will express the condition of the home and its major components and possible damage.